How Often to Water Cannabis in Coco Coir

 If you see green algae growing on your coco, it means you're giving water too often

 These plants ended up getting fungus gnats from being watered too often.
 The first sign of overwatering was all the green algae growing on the top layer of coco.
+If you start seeing little bugs buzzing around the soil, it usually means you’ve been giving too much water for a while.

 The green algae on top of this coco is a sign the plant is being watered too often